skypilot-dev/toolchain/README.md

 - TypeScript
 - Lint-Staged (using Husky)

-With precommit hooks to enforce linting, type-checking, and testing.
+With a pre-commit hook to enforce linting on commit.

 ### What does it do?
 Toolchain installs all dependencies & configurations needed to start creating Node projects using TypeScript.
-Linting and testing are pre-configured.
+Compilation, typing, linting, and testing are pre-configured.

 ### How to install
 ```
 $ yarn add @skypilot/toolchain
-$ yarn run toolchain init
+$ yarn toolchain init
 $ node node_modules/husky/husky.js install
 ```